 With the completion of her EAP program, Loch has also now been admitted to BU as a regular student, qualifying her to join the BU Bobcats women’s volleyball team.
 She is scheduled to make her Bobcat debut on home court on Jan.
 3, 2020.

 “I came here to play volleyball and study, this is totally a dream come true,” Loch said.
 “I love to be a Bobcat, and I’m so grateful to everyone on my team and at BU.
 I feel so welcomed by the community and teammates.”

-Koch has previously played pro-level volleyball in Brazil, where’s she from, as well as serving a stint on the Brazilian national team.
+Loch has previously played pro-level volleyball in Brazil, where she’s from, as well as serving a stint on the Brazilian national team.
 She says choosing to come to Brandon was easy.